-Introduction
+Introduction 3

 What is synoptic assessment?
+3

-Information for learners
+Information for learners 4

-Introduction
+Introduction 4

 Preparation and research task 5

 Project brief 7

-And Scheme
+Mark scheme

 Marking guidelines

 Introduction

 The internal non-exam assessment (NEA) is a formal internal synoptic assessment that requires the learner to independently apply an appropriate selection of knowledge, understanding, skills and techniques, developed through the full course of study, in response to a real-world situation, to enable them to demonstrate an integrated connection and coherence between the different elements of the qualification.